WeblateOrg/weblate/docs/admin/projects.rst

     the translation by anything what makes sense in your case (individual applications or addons, book chapters or websites).

-    Weblate easily handles translations with 10000 of units, but it is harder to split work and coordinate among translators with such a large translation.
+    Weblate easily handles translations with 10000 of strings, but it is harder to split work and coordinate among translators with such a large translation.
     Also when one translator is working on a component, this translation is locked for others, see :ref:`locking`.